BKTales/MarketSystem/README.md

 >100%  Java

-Why did I start this project?
+What did I learn over this project?

->To sharp my Java abilities
+>HashMaps, LinkedLists and Interfaces